Aperture Summer Open - Entry Details

 Terms and Conditions:

-Aperture Foundation reserves the right to reject entries that are submitted without the required information, or that do not meet the criteria of eligibility, without any obligation to enter into any further discussion regarding curator’s decisions, and without obligation to refund the entrant’s membership fee.
+Aperture Foundation reserves the right to reject entries that are submitted without the required information, or that do not meet the criteria of eligibility, without any obligation to enter into any further discussion regarding curator’s decisions, and without obligation to refund the entrant’s submission fee.

 The curator’s decisions shall be final.
 No correspondence shall be entered into by Aperture Foundation, nor its representatives, regarding the decisions of the curator(s).